reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 > Scale out via the process model.

+Traditionally, whenever an application reached the limit of its capacity, the solution was to increase its capacity by adding RAM, CPU, and other resources - a process called vertical scaling. ***Horizontal scaling or scaling out, on the other hand, is a more modern approach, meant to work well with the elastic scalability of cloud environments.
+Instead of making a single process even larger, we create multiple processes and then distribute the load of our application among those processes.***

+Spring Boot does not help us much with this factor.
+We have to make sure that our application is stateless, and thus can be scaled out to many concurrent workers to support the increased load.
+All kinds of state should be managed outside the application.

-Spring Boot applications are stateless.
-This helps them to scale out by creating more instances to support increasing loads.
-This is taken care of by container orchestration systems like Kubernetes and Docker Swarm.
-From an application perspective all state if any needs to be managed outside the application.
+And we also have to make sure to split our applications into multiple smaller applications (i.e. microservices) if we want to scale certain processes independently.
+Scaling is taken care of by container orchestration systems like Kubernetes and Docker Swarm.

 ## Disposability - Leverage Ephemeral Containers

 > Maximize robustness with fast startup and graceful shutdown.

+***Disposability in an application allows it to be started or stopped rapidly.*** The application cannot scale, deploy, or recover rapidly if it takes a long time to get into a steady-state and shut down gracefully.
+If our application is under increasing load, and we need to bring up more instances to handle that load, any delay to startup could mean denial of requests during the time the application is starting up.

-Spring Boot applications are commonly run inside containers.
+Spring Boot applications should be run inside containers to make them disposable.
 Containers are ephemeral and can be started or stopped at any moment.

 So it is important to minimize the startup time and ensure that the application shuts down gracefully when the container stops.
 Startup time is minimized with lazy initialization of dependent resources and by building [optimized container images](https://reflectoring.io/spring-boot-docker/).

 ## Dev/Prod Parity - Build Once - Ship Anywhere
 > Keep development, staging, and production as similar as possible.

-Movement of code across environments has traditionally been a major factor slowing down the development velocity.
+***The purpose of dev/prod parity is to ensure that the application will work in all environments ideally with no changes.*** Movement of code across environments has traditionally been a major factor slowing down the development velocity.
 This resulted from a difference in the infrastructure used for development and production.

 Containers made this possible to build once and ship to multiple target environments.
 Containers make it possible to package all the dependencies including the OS and all dependencies.